CIRS-Girona/Thematic2.5D/JOSS/paper.md

 The `UWMM-Baseline` pipeline processes underwater images, depth maps, and masks to generate a labeled dataset of uniformly sized tiles for training and testing.
 It identifies potential UWMM and background locations using masks, extracting corresponding square tiles from image and depth data.
 To address class imbalance, a fixed number of background tiles are sampled per image, and only a subset of available UWMM pixels are used as tile centers.
 Data augmentation is applied by rotating UWMM tiles at multiple angles.

-From the processed tiles, 2D-derived and 3D-derived features are extracted, extending the feature set proposed in [@Gleason:2015]:
+From the processed tiles, 2D-derived and 3D-derived features are extracted, extending the feature set proposed by @Gleason:2015:

 -   **2D-derived Features (from optical images):**
     -   **Color Histograms:** HSV color distributions to capture seabed and UWMM appearance.